RIddlerx1/YouTubeCommenter/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)](https://www.python.org/downloads/)
 [![YouTube Data API](https://img.shields.io/badge/YouTube%20Data-API%20v3-red)](https://developers.google.com/youtube/v3)

-> 🔮 Automate your YouTube engagement with intelligent comment sequencing and randomization
+> 🔮 Automate your YouTube engagement with automated self promotion

 ## 🚀 Overview

-This bot automatically engages with YouTube videos based on category IDs uploaded within the last 5 minutes using a smart commenting system.
+This bot automatically engages with English-language YouTube videos (excluding Shorts) based on category IDs that were uploaded within the last 5 minutes.
 It follows a sequential pattern initially, then switches to randomization after exhausting the comment pool - keeping your engagement fresh and authentic.

+Key Features:
+- Targets videos uploaded in the last 5 minutes
+- Focuses on English-language content only
+- Skips YouTube Shorts for better video targeting
+- Limits to 10 newest videos per category (configurable)
+- Continuously monitors for new uploads
+- Smart wait system that pauses until new eligible videos are published

 ## 🛠️ Prerequisites